 Here is Eater’s guide to the best vegan restaurants around Austin.
 Find hearty comfort food from Counter Culture, pairings at gastropub Beer Plant, vegan pizza from Li’l Nonna’s, and a great burger at Plow Burger.
 Since this is Austin, there are even a few barbecue options — including at Citizen Eatery and taco trailer Nissi.

-As with all businesses, be sure to call ahead to make sure each shop is still open or if there are updates on current offerings and service models, as things are changing constantly.
-Wear a mask, tip well, and if you’re ordering delivery, try to order directly from the shop themselves.
+As with all businesses, be sure to call ahead to make sure each restaurant/truck is still open or if there are updates on current offerings and service models, as things are changing constantly.
+Wear a mask, tip well, and if you’re ordering delivery, try to order directly from the restaurants/trucks themselves.